Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/05-collective-communication.md

 - It's far more efficient to send/receive data to/from multiple ranks by using collective operations
 ---

-The previous episode showed how to send data from one rank to another, using point-to-point communication functions such as `MPI_Ssend` and `MPI_Send`.
-If we wanted to send data from multiple ranks to a single rank to, for example, perform a reduction to sum a number calculated on multiple ranks, we have to manually loop over each rank to send and receive the data.
-This type of communication, where multiple ranks talk to one another, is called *collective communication*.
-The code example below shows an example below of summing the number of each rank (on rank 0) and sending the sum to every rank.
+The previous episode showed how to send data from one rank to another using point-to-point communication.
+If we wanted to send data from multiple ranks to a single rank to, for example, add up the value of a variable across multiple ranks, we have to manually loop over each rank to communicatethe data.
+This type of communication, where multiple ranks talk to one another known as called *collective communication*.
+In the code example below, point-to-point communication is used to calculate the sum of the rank numbers,

 ```c
 MPI_Comm_rank(MPI_COMM_WORLD, &my_rank);